 All of our bespoke workshops and courses are free and created in direct response to members’ needs; delivering specialist events on a variety of topics across Scotland and across disciplines.
 The union considers work-based learning as a crucial and critical intervention into the structure of freelance work; acknowledging its material conditions in order to organise around issues.

 Get the most out of your membership and book on one of our courses, workshops and events - learn, meet your union officials, network with fellow members, and find out more about the union and its activities.
-Accredited training opportunities, residential courses and online resources only available to our members.
+Accredited training opportunities, residential courses and online resources are only available to our members.
 Become a member to get advanced notice of upcoming events and gain access to downloadable toolkits, course recordings and resources.

 BACKGROUND